Why is HR software important?

 HR professionals, line managers and other employees can save time on manual and labour-intensive tasks thanks to HR software – such as Ciphr HR – that streamlines workflows and automates tasks and processes, giving them all more time to focus on the activities and initiatives that really matter.

 One organisational process that can really benefit from HR software is recruitment.
 Applicant tracking systems (ATS) such as Ciphr iRecruit streamline the hiring process through automated emails, auto-reject questions, and self-service interview scheduling, making it easier and quicker to hire the right candidates.
+Find out more about integrating HR and recruitment software.

 If you invest in HR software that integrates with other third-party apps, you can automate the recruitment process further.
 For example, artificial intelligence (AI) technology can match job adverts to candidates who are the best match for your organisation based on words used in job descriptions and CVs.
 Without specialist software, organisations – particularly those who are growing rapidly or hiring in volume – will find themselves rapidly bogged down by labour-intensive hiring processes.